Old Louisville Walking Tour Recommended by The New York Times! @ 4th and Ormsby

 Offered in: German and 2 more

-Our tours include more than St. James Court.
-We see twice as much as other neighborhood walking tours that have copied us, visiting Ormsby Avenue, Park Avenue cottages, Floral Terrace, the Witches' Tree, and Millionaires Row.
-Bourbon barons, racetrack royalty, and titans of tobacco settled here in the 1800s.
+Our tours include more than St. James Court, unlike other local organizations that have copied us.
+We visit Ormsby Avenue, Central Park, hidden Floral Terrace, the Witches' Tree, and Millionaires Row, where Bourbon barons, racetrack royalty, and titans of tobacco settled in the 1800s.
 Today, impressive Victorian mansions and quirky residents have earned national attention for Old Louisville.

-Narrated walks depart from the transitional edge of the neighborhood.
+Our narrated walks depart from the transitional edge of the neighborhood.
 If you love old houses, this is the tour for you!
-If you do not like an up-and-coming neighborhood with a diverse racial make up, please stay home.
-If you can't go 90 minutes without a bathroom, this is not for you!
+If you can't go 2 hours without a bathroom, this tour is not for you!
+If you do not like an up-and-coming, diverse neighborhood, please stay home.

 What's Included